petebunting/Sfm/README.rst

 - This processes data in tiles/chunks using the Malt algorithm, where GPU support is optional
 - It is internal to gridproc

+**MicMac-LocalChantierDescripteur.xml**
+- This is a local descriptor of the camera in the C-Astral Bramor - alter the params for your own camera

+The folder ContrastEnhanceChant includes parameters to high pass imagery internally prior to key points (SIFT)

+It does not permanently alter the images - but this is possible (look up MicMac docs)